 Aggro Pirate Warrior Card Substitutions

-- Leeroy Jenkins – This is a very solid finisher and it can fis in Renolock when paired with Faceless Manipulator.
+- Leeroy Jenkins – This is a very solid finisher.
 Leeroy is also a solid craft because he won’t rotate out of Standard (unless he’s added to the Hall of Fame, in which case you’ll get full dust back).
-You can try Reckless Rocketeer or Skycap'n Kragg if you happen to have him.
+You can try Reckless Rocketeer, Mortal Strike, or maybe Argent Commander.